cartesi/experiments/src/pages/voting-dapp.md

   - name: Sonny Vu
 ---

-# About Sotatek’s Voting Dapp
+# About Sotatek’s Voting DApp

 This voting DApp was developed on top of Cartesi Rollups and showcases voting functionality.
 It enables users to vote on candidates in listed campaigns.
 Furthermore, users can create their own campaigns and add candidate options to vote on.
 This showcase/module can be used to build more complex DApps and can be utilized for voting in DAOs.